FreeSurfer Tutorial: Surface Group Analysis with Qdec

 You can then select the add the selection to the ROI button , and your label should now be filled in with purple, like this:

 It may then be useful to map this label to all of the individual subjects in your group study, to either extract statistical values from this region or to visualize the area on each subject to check the integrity of your results.
-You can do this automatically by selecting File --> Map Label to Subjects...
-DO NOT DO IF YOU ARE ATTENDING A FREESURFER COURSE, AS IT WILL TAKE A WHILE TO COMPLETE.
-A dialog box will pop up asking for the label name.
-You can enter anything before the .label of the name.
-For this example, enter lh.supramarg, and click Ok (OPTIONAL as it takes a few minutes for this to finish).
+You can do this automatically by selecting File --> Map Label to Subjects..., a dialog box will pop up asking for the label name, you can enter everything before the .label of the name, so for this example enter lh.supramarg, and click Ok (OPTIONAL as it takes a few minutes for this to finish).
 This will use mri_label2label to map this label from your average surface onto all the subjects in your study.
-When it is complete (this can take several minutes), each subject will have a file named lh.supramarg.label in its label subdirectory.
+When it is complete (this can take several minutes) each subject will have a file named lh.supramarg.label in its label subdirectory.
 But for tutorial purposes, you can run the following command to map the label onto a subject.

 mri_label2label --srclabel lh.supramarg --srcsubject fsaverage --trgsubject 004 --trglabel lh.supramarg --regmethod surface --hemi lh

-You can use mris_anatomical_stats to get a set of statistics on each individual label you've created.
-The command to run on the label lh.supramarg.label you generated for subject 004 is:
+mris_anatomical_stats You can use mris_anatomical_stats to get a set of statistics on each individual label you've created.
+The command to run this on the label lh.supramarg.label that you generated for subject 004 is:

 cd $SUBJECTS_DIR mris_anatomical_stats -l lh.supramarg.label \ -t lh.thickness -b -f 004/stats/lh.supramarg.stats 004 lh

-This will output 004/stats/lh.supramarg.stats.
+This will output a stats file to 004/stats/lh.supramarg.stats, which looks like this.
 This file gives the number of vertices, surface area, gray matter volume, average thickness and st. deviation, mean curvature, gaussian curvature, folding index, and curvature index for this region only.
-You could run this same command on all your subjects to generate these statistics.
+You can run this same command on all your subjects to generate these statistics.
 You could then use aparcstats2table to generate one space delimited table of all these measures for your subjects.